Occupational therapists are one of the most important specialists you can work with during brain injury rehabilitation.

 3. Memory Skills

 Memory is another ability that is severely impacted by traumatic brain injury.
-But without the ability to remember important information, such as when to take medication or how long to leave the stove on, it’s impossible for the person to safely live on their own.
+But without the ability to remember important information, such as when to take medication or how long to leave the stove on, it’s difficult for the person to safely live on their own.

 For example, practitioners might have the person look at a picture for a few seconds and then draw what they remember.
 The more the person exercises their memory, the better their recall skills become.